ebi-ait/hca-ebi-wrangler-central/docs/SOPs/archiving_SOP.md

 4. Once finished, the submission will be marked as: **Archiving**
     1. **Please now poke your #hca-operations buddies to continue the process below by Archiving the Metadata to DSP.**

-### 2 - Submit project, study, samples, sequencing experiments using the Archiver and DSP service
+### Step 2 - Submit project, study, samples, sequencing experiments using the Archiver and DSP service

 ### Before using the Archiver service